Get the facts about organ donation

 Your family can play an important role in ensuring that the organ donation decision we have for you is the most recent you have made.

-The senior nurse for organ donation will consult the NHS Organ Donor Register to establish your decision before discussing it with your family.
+The specialist nurse for organ donation will consult the NHS Organ Donor Register to establish your decision before discussing it with your family.
 By telling your family what you've decided, you can relieve them of the burden of having to make the decision at such a difficult time.

 We don't advise including your organ donation decision within your will, as your will is likely to be read after your family are consulted by the medical team.